 Adding semantic expressivity to data stored in the IEDB

 The Immune Epitope Database (IEDB)[28] catalogs experiments that characterize the location and function of immune epitopes in infectious agents, allergens, transplants and auto-antigens.
 Information is entered into the IEDB through author submissions and through manual curation of the scientific literature.
-Over 380,000 experiments have been entered into the IEDB to date and manual curation is on track to cover more than 95% of all relevant journal articles ever published by the end of 2011.
+Authors submit data to the IEDB because they are contractually obligated by the National Institutes of Health (NIH) to do so or in some cases authors have requested submission of large datasets that are not very useful when published as unstructured supplemental material.
+Over 1,000,000 experiments have been entered into the IEDB to date and manual curation has covered more than 98% of all journal articles containing epitope information from infectious agents, allergens, transplants and auto-antigens.
 Like many databases, information in the IEDB comes mostly in the form of values from controlled lists.
 Where available, existing ontologies were used as a source for terms on such lists, but for many types of information controlled vocabularies had to be developed by the IEDB team.
-Building and maintaining controlled vocabularies that deal with changing naming conventions over decades of scientific practice is a significant task.
-Worse, it is a thankless task, as the work has limited value outside of the IEDB itself.
+Building and maintaining controlled vocabularies that deal with changing naming conventions over decades of scientific practice was a significant task.
+Worse, it was a thankless task, as the work had limited value outside of the IEDB itself.

-To address this issue, the IEDB team has worked with multiple ontology developers to extend e.g. GO, ChEBI, PRO and PATO to replace IEDB internal controlled vocabularies.
-By far the largest contribution was made by OBI, which not only covers terms specific for experiments and investigations, but also provides the framework that explains how terms from other ontologies are related to each other in the context of an experiment.
+To address this issue, the IEDB team has worked with multiple ontology developers to extend e.g. GO, ChEBI, Protein Ontology (PRO) and PATO to replace IEDB internal controlled vocabularies.
+By far the largest contribution was made working with OBI, which not only covers terms specific for experiments and investigations, but also provides the framework that explains how terms from other ontologies are related to each other in the context of an experiment.
 Fig 3 depicts how the list of T cell assay types used in the IEDB has been mapped to OBI.
-The T cell assay classes in OBI are constructed using logical definitions that tie them to GO terms representing the biological processes interrogated by the assays such as IFN-gamma production and cell proliferation, and to more general experimental techniques represented in OBI such as ELISA or FACS assays.
+The T cell assay classes in OBI are constructed using logical definitions that tie them to GO terms representing the biological processes interrogated by the assays such as IFN-gamma production and cell proliferation, and to more general experimental techniques represented in OBI such as Enzyme-linked immunosorbent assay (ELISA) or Fluorescence-activated cell sorting (FACS) assays.

 Using OBI as a source of assay terms in the IEDB has replaced plain lists of strings and given them expressive textual and logical definitions.
 This has multiple benefits in the maintenance of terms for the IEDB team.
 It is now easier to identify redundant entries as the use of GO terms provides synonyms to indicate that ‘CCL1 production’ is equivalent to ‘TCA3 production’.
-Logical reasoning also organizes terms into a hierarchy without the need for human intervention.
-Such a hierarchy eases navigation of flat lists with hundreds of entries, and enables querying for more general terms such as ‘cytokine release assays’ or cell proliferation assays
+Logical reasoning also organizes terms into a hierarchy without the need for human intervention by identifying parent-child relationships between assay types that can be inferred based on parallel parent-child relationships in GO.
+For example, it is inferred that an IFNg production assay is a child of cytokine production assay.
+Such a hierarchy eases navigation of flat lists with hundreds of entries, and enables querying for more general terms such as ‘cytokine release assays’ or cell proliferation assays.
+The broader impact of this work with OBI is that these IEDB-motivated terms are now available to all.